AlextheYounga/us-federal-code/usc/title-2-the-congress/chapter-20-emergency-powers-to-eliminate-budget-deficits/subchapter-i-elimination-of-deficits-in-excess-of-maximum-deficit-amount/sec-901a.md

 A prior section 901a, Pub.
 L. 99–177, title II, §251A, as added Pub.
 L. 103–322, title XXXI, §310001(g)(1), Sept.
 13, 1994, 108 Stat.
 2104, related to sequestration with respect to Violent Crime Reduction Trust Fund, prior to repeal by Pub.
 L. 105–33, title X, §10204(a)(1), Aug.
 5, 1997, 111 Stat.
 702.

 #### Amendments ####

+**2022**—Par.
+(6)(B).
+Pub.
+L. 117–328, §4163(1), in introductory provisions, substituted "On the date on which the President submits the budget under section 1105 of title 31" for "On the dates OMB issues its sequestration preview reports" and struck out "pursuant to section 904(c) of this title," before "the President shall order a sequestration".

+Par.
+(6)(C).
+Pub.
+L. 117–328, §4163(2), realigned margins.

+Par.
+(6)(D).
+Pub.
+L. 117–328, §4163(3), (4), added subpar.
+(D) and struck out former subpar.
+(D) which read as follows: "Notwithstanding the 2 percent limit specified in subparagraph (A) for payments for the Medicare programs specified in section 906(d) of this title, the sequestration order of the President under such subparagraph for fiscal year 2030 shall be applied to such payments so that—

+"(i) with respect to the first 6 months in which such order is effective for such fiscal year, the payment reduction shall be 2.25 percent; and

+"(ii) with respect to the second 6 months in which such order is so effective for such fiscal year, the payment reduction shall be 3 percent."

+Par.
+(6)(E).
+Pub.
+L. 117–328, §4163(3), struck out subpar.
+(E) which read as follows: "Notwithstanding the 2 percent limit specified in subparagraph (A) for payments for the Medicare programs specified in section 906(d) of this title, the sequestration order of the President under such subparagraph for fiscal year 2031 shall be applied to such payments so that—

+"(i) with respect to the first 6 months in which such order is effective for such fiscal year, the payment reduction shall be 4.0 percent; and

+"(ii) with respect to the second 6 months in which such order is so effective for such fiscal year, the payment reduction shall be 0 percent."

 **2021**—Par.
 (6)(B).
 Pub.
 L. 117–58, §90001(1), substituted "2031" for "2030" in introductory provisions.